alberand/PySM/README.md

  - Possibly, color-scheme will be useful.
 For example, specific HEX codes are highlighted by predefined colors.
     - Editor area for quick addition rules to color-scheme
+ - Implements correct policy of interpreting special symbols in editor form.

 References:
 ===============================================================================